'The Tiger effect?’ New crash details fuel questions about special treatment for Woods

 Laurie Levenson, a professor at Loyola Law School who has studied special treatment given to celebrities by police, described handling such cases as a job hazard common to law enforcement officials in Los Angeles.
 “In L.A., you have to know both how to do your job and how to do your job when there’s a celebrity involved,” Levenson said.
 “You are put under microscopic scrutiny by the nation.”

-Sheriff Villanueva struggled with that fact of L.A. policing last year, after retired basketball superstar Kobe Bryant and eight others died in a helicopter crash in Jan.
-2020.
+Villanueva struggled with that fact of L.A. policing last year, after retired basketball superstar Kobe Bryant and eight others died in a helicopter crash in January 2020.
 Villanueva warred with gossip site TMZ for breaking the news before his department reached next of kin.
 Then he was sued by Vanessa Bryant, the basketball star’s widow, who claimed his deputies improperly shared photos of the helicopter accident scene, including using them to impress a woman at a bar.

-Levenson noted that, in news conferences, Villanueva appeared to give more leeway to Woods than that granted to a normal subject of an investigation.
+Levenson saidthat, in news conferences, Villanueva appeared to give more leeway to Woods than that granted to a normal subject of an investigation.
 “It did strike me as, ‘I’m deferential to Tiger, I’m going to give him every benefit of the doubt,” Levenson said.
 “I think most people wonder if they would get the same benefit of the doubt.”

 Because the Los Angeles sheriff is an elected position, Levenson said, Villanueva is particularly sensitive to public opinion concerning his handling of a well known and mostly popular figure like Woods.
 “Law enforcement, to the extent they are elected, are like other politicians,” Levenson said, adding that special treatment is virtually inevitable in a case with a subject as famous and powerful as Woods.